 Smart Navigation is off by default.
 To turn it on, there are a few ways.

 The quickest way to enable Smart Navigation is through the Startup Wizard which automatically launches after JAWS is installed.
-When the wizard starts, select the Next button until you reach the Common Options page.
-You will be focused on a group of radio buttons where you can use the ARROW keys to choose the Smart Navigation option you want to use (Controls and Tables or Controls).
+It can also be launched at any time by selecting Startup Wizard from the JAWS Help menu.
+When the wizard starts, select the Next button until you reach the Common Options page. the focus will be on a group of radio buttons where you can use the ARROW keys to choose the Smart Navigation option you want to use (Controls and Tables or Controls).
 Pressing TAB moves you to another group of radio buttons that allow you to select how Forms Mode activates.
 For the best experience with Smart Navigation, it is recommended that users set Forms Mode to Semi-Auto or Manual.
 This prevents JAWS from unexpectedly turning on Forms Mode while navigating with the ARROW keys.
-Once you have changed the options you want, continue selecting Next until you reach the Braille Settings page and then select Finish to save your changes.
+Once you have changed the options you want, continue selecting Next until you reach the Braille Settings page, and then select Finish to save your changes.
 Smart Navigation will now be enabled for any environments that use the Virtual Cursor.